170° vs 180° Temp

 • Additional or more powerful cooling fans

-Don't hesitate to contact me regarding your cooling system issues, I am happy to help.
+Don't hesitate to Contact Us regarding your cooling system issues, we are happy to help!